CaDs/fluent-plugin-time_parser/README.md

 ## Component
 TimeParserOutput

-Based on the great extract-query-params plugin by @Kentaro (https://github.com/kentaro/fluent-plugin-extract_query_params).
+Based on the great extract-query-params plugin by [@Kentaro](https://github.com/kentaro/fluent-plugin-extract_query_params).
 Will take a time attribute and will extract the date and the hour for a given time zone.

 ## wat?!